VahidN/EFCoreSecondLevelCacheInterceptor/README.md

             services.AddEFSecondLevelCache(options =>
                 options.UseMemoryCacheProvider().DisableLogging(true)

-            // Please use the `CacheManager.Core` for the Redis cache provider.
+            // Please use the `CacheManager.Core` or `EasyCaching.Redis` for the Redis cache provider.
             );

             var connectionString = Configuration["ConnectionStrings:ApplicationDbContextConnection"];